Wrocław: Tourism and places of interest

 The Tourist Information Centre (Centrum Informacji Turystycznej) is situated on the Main Market Square (Rynek) in building no 14.
-In 2011, Wrocław was visited by about 3 million tourists, and in 2016 about 5 million.
+Wrocław has been visited by over 6 million tourists in 2024.
 Free wireless Internet (Wi-Fi) is available at a number of places around town.

 Wrocław is a major attraction for both domestic and international tourists.
-Noteworthy landmarks include the Multimedia Fountain, Szczytnicki Park with its Japanese Garden, miniature park and dinosaur park, the Botanical Garden founded in 1811, Poland's largest railway model Kolejkowo, Hydropolis Centre for Ecological Education, University of Wrocław with Mathematical Tower, Church of the Name of Jesus, Wrocław water tower, the Royal Palace, ropes course on the Opatowicka Island, White Stork Synagogue, the Old Jewish Cemetery and the Cemetery of Italian Soldiers.
-An interesting way to explore the city is seeking out Wrocław's dwarfs – over 600 small bronze figurines can be found across the city, on pavements, walls and lampposts.
+Noteworthy landmarks include the Multimedia Fountain, Szczytnicki Park with its Japanese Garden, miniature park and dinosaur park, the Botanical Garden, Poland's largest railway model Kolejkowo, Hydropolis Centre for Ecological Education, University of Wrocław with Mathematical Tower, Church of the Name of Jesus, Wrocław water tower, the Royal Palace, ropes course on the Opatowicka Island, White Stork Synagogue, the Old Jewish Cemetery and the Cemetery of Italian Soldiers.

+An interesting way to explore the city is seeking out Wrocław's dwarfs – over 800 small bronze figurines can be found across the city, on pavements, walls and lampposts.
 They first appeared in 2005.

+The Racławice Panorama is a monumental cycloramic painting, done by Jan Styka and Wojciech Kossak, depicting the Battle of Racławice during the Kościuszko Uprising in 1794.
+The 15×114 meter panorama was originally located in Lwów and following the end of World War II it was brought to Wrocław.

 Wrocław Zoo is home to the Africarium – the only space devoted solely to exhibiting the fauna of Africa with an oceanarium.
-It is the oldest zoological garden in Poland established in 1865.
-It is also the third-largest zoo in the world in terms of the number of animal species on display.
+It is the oldest zoological garden in Poland, established in 1865.
+It is the third-largest zoo in the world in terms of the number of animal species on display.

 Small passenger vessels on the Oder offer river tours, as do historic trams or the converted open-topped historic buses Jelcz 043.
+In 2021, the Odra Centrum has opened, an educational centre on the river which is offering workshops, a library and kayak rentals.